 Call your health care provider if:

-Good oral hygiene (thorough tooth brushing and flossing and regular professional cleaning and examination) may help prevent glossitis.
+Good oral care (thorough tooth brushing and flossing and regular dental checkups) may help prevent glossitis.

 Tongue inflammation; Tongue infection; Smooth tongue; Glossodynia; Burning tongue syndrome

 Mirowski GW, Mark LA.
 Oral disease and oral-cutaneous manifestations of gastrointestinal and liver disease.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2010:chap 22.